UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 Which brings me to my next point.

-We, as people, users we don’t just wanna sign up to services or simply BUY services, hell no - we want experiences, interaction with REAL people, peers, experts and mentors.
-WE WANT TO LEARN and we want to help and give knowledge to others so we ourselves can grow and feel good abut ourselves.
+I believe that we, as people don't just wanna be seen as users we don’t just wanna sign up to services or simply BUY services, hell no - we want to acknowledged as human beings and we buy in to experiences, interactions with REAL people, peers, experts and mentors.

+> WE WANT TO LEARN and we want to help and give knowledge to others so we, in return, can grow and feel good abut ourselves.

+It's really that simple.

-Abraham Maslow created the Hierarchy of Needs Pyramid - we are all familiar with this, and Chip Conley, former Head of Hospitality and Strategy at Airbnb has taken this theory and applied it to building a business, a brand, a brand voice and a culture through peak-experiences.
-In his book how great companies get their mojo from Maslow: https://www.amazon.com/Peak-Great-Companies-Their-Maslow/dp/0787988618 Chip explains how by helping people understand their full potential and “climb the ladder” to the very top shelf of the needs pyramid, you can help people reach their peak-performance and unleash a life full of abundant talent, creativity and commitment.&nbsp;
+Abraham Maslow created the[ Hierarchy of Needs Pyramid](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) - we are all familiar with this, and Chip Conley, former Head of Hospitality and Strategy at Airbnb has taken this theory and applied it to building a business, a brand, a brand voice and a culture through peak-experiences.
+In his [book](https://chipconley.com/getting-more-mojo-from-maslow/); '[How Great Companies Get Their Mojo From Maslow'](https://www.amazon.com/Peak-Companies-Maslow-non-Franchise-Leadership-ebook/dp/B0067KS0VS/ref=sr_1_1?s=books&amp;ie=UTF8&amp;qid=1497374507&amp;sr=1-1&amp;keywords=mojo+from+maslow): Chip explains how helping people understand their full potential and help them transform themselves, you can help people reach their peak-performance and unleash a life full of abundant talent, creativity and commitment.&nbsp;

-AND the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls:&nbsp; Peak-experiences.
+AND the only way to help people reach this very top shelf, is enabling them and helping them to have what he calls:&nbsp;*Peak-experiences.*Conley argues that any individuals’ deepest motivations sit at the top of the pyramid - and take on an inspirational quality.

-Which brings me to my next point of this story: How do you create peak experiences for yourself and for others?
-Two very very simple things: Learning and teaching, mentoring and being mentored.
+Which brings me to my next point of this story:

+How do you create peak experiences for yourself and for others?

+**Two very very simple things:**

+Learning and teaching, mentoring and being mentored.

-When I was in High school, back in Denmark, I had this very very old Greek teacher, yes believe me he was old, but he was also wise, I didn’t pay much attention back then, but I’ve thought about what he used to say to us on Monday mornings, numerous times since:&nbsp;
+When I was in High School, back in Denmark, I had this very very old Latin teacher, yes believe me he was old, but he was also wise, I didn’t pay much attention back then, but I’ve thought about what he used to say to us on Monday mornings, numerous times since:&nbsp;

+*“If you can come to me by the end of the week and show me four books that you’ve read” I won’t care if you haven’t done your homework!”*

+BAM!

-“If you can come to me by the end of the week and show me 4 books that you’ve read” I won’t care if you haven’t done your homework” BAM!
-Had that been today, I would have been thrilled to get a way out, off the hook of those horrible Greek characters, but back then…you can probably imagine how many people raised their hands and handed in 4 books. zero, all through 3 years of High School.&nbsp;
+Had that been today, I would have been thrilled to get a way out, off the hook of that horrible Latin grammar, but back then…you can probably imagine how many people raised their hands and handed in four books. zero, all through three years of High School.&nbsp;

 Did any of you ever have a teacher like that?
 Well I never knew it back then, but he was GOLD.
 Iver was his name.

 So if we look at the Hierarchy of Needs pyramid, the bottom shelf is pretty much covered, most fortunate people got the basic needs covered, but how often do we really touch upon or play around with the upper shelf?
-The very top shelf of self-actualization and peak-performance?
+The very top block that covers the self-actualization and peak-performance needs?

 Our very best version of ourselves, where we are inspired and motivated to do good and to give away wisdom?
 Well not very often in most cases, and I am only speaking for myself.

 The “problem” is that in order to reach that state of mind, we need to pass through the middle shelf, the belonging and love, the psychological and self-esteem needs what will allow us to touch upon the self-fulfilment needs.